acgtwentyone/easy-breadcrumbs-repo/README.md

 - [License](#license)

 ## Install
 Make sure you have [node](https://nodejs.org/en/) and instaled globaly.
-And just run this command
+Open your terminal and then type this command

 ```
 npm i react-native-easy-breadcrumbs